whg-training/whg-training-resources/docs/programming/introduction_to_R/R_introduction_to_Basic_Features.md

     'R\_course\_code.R', saves it as an R script file.
 The `.R` suffix lets RStudio know that the file is meant to be an R script.
--   Any scripts you make are separate files to the session data that is saved when you close R.
+-   Any scripts you make are separate files to the session data that is saved when you close R, but RStudio will reload whateer files you had open when you restart it.

 This is the usually the easiest way to work; if you need to close your session and return to it another time, it is easy to run the code again from start to finish.
-If it were appropriate, all of the code stored in a script can be executed in R from start to finish with the command:
+All of the code stored in a script can be executed in R from start to finish with the command:

     source("script_name.R")
+    ## This file doesn't exist so will cause an error

 You may recognise the function name `source` from the button in the editor panel that does the same thing.